 >Tech Support Agents get a limited number of support and recovery abilities, much like a cleric's limited pool of spells.

-• You get XP for learning secrets and completing mission objectives.
+>Logistics Agents get an unreliable ability to call Mission Control for help. - You get XP for learning secrets and completing mission objectives.
 Every 10XP levels you up, improving your saves, to-hit and an attribute of your choice by 1.
 Maybe it affects your department technique, too.

 And that's fucking everything.
 Congratulations, you now know enough to play the game.